mrin/domoticz-mirobot-plugin/README.md

 ## How it works

-Plugin provides 2 devices: Status and Control unit.
+Plugin provides 3 devices: Status, Control, Fan Level.

-**Status unit**: combined from mediaplayer type and vacuum icon for show current status in readable layout of switch.
-Status updates by polls
+**Status**: show current status in readable layout of switch.
+Status updates by polls (interval) and when you click Control device (for instant status change).

-(interval) and when you click Control unit (for instant status change)
+**Control**: for sending commands.

-**Control unit**: for sending commands.
+**Fan Level**: for adjusting suck power.

 Plugin calls **python-mirobo** (in subprocess) via own wrapper behind for converting results from lib to JSON and then update status of device.
 Domoticz has some limitation in python plugin system, so this lib doesn't work well directly in plugin (plugin halted after first heartbeat).